Angel Eyes (Dave Brubeck album)

 Angel Eyes is a 1965 studio album by Dave Brubeck and his quartet of music by Matt Dennis.
 The album peaked at 122 on the Billboard 200.
 The cover features a photo of model Terry Reno, who also appeared on the cover of My Favorite Things.

 Reception

-The album was reviewed by Scott Yanow at Allmusic who wrote that the songs "...are given superior and swinging treatments with fine solos from Brubeck and altoist Paul Desmond."
+The album was reviewed by Scott Yanow at Allmusic, writing that the songs "... are given superior and swinging treatments with fine solos from Brubeck and altoist Paul Desmond."